 Many nurses find the travel nurse life appealing— always being on the road with nothing holding them down, exploring a new city or state every few months.
 However, some nurses aren’t able to be as carefree and might worry about being too far away from home due to family obligations or personal reasons.
 Local travel nursing provides nurses the opportunity to work in their hometown or surrounding area while still enjoying some of the benefits of travel nursing.
+We place nurses and allied health professionals in all the major specialties, in local assignments.

 If you are curious about travel nursing but you’re nervous about moving thousands of miles away from home, consider trying a local travel nursing contract first to “get your feet wet”.